KODURISRIHARI/Numpy_Tutuorial/README.md

 * Linear Algebra
 * Manipulate an Array
-*  Creating Dummy Dataset using Numpy &  Pandas -Create a 2Dimensional Dataset using Numpy -Creating a DataFrame using Numpy and Pandas -Creating Dummy Dataset using Random Generation of Numpy & DataFrane using Pandas
+*  Creating Dummy Dataset using Numpy &  Pandas
+** reate a 2Dimensional Dataset using Numpy
+   -Creating a DataFrame using Numpy and Pandas -Creating Dummy Dataset using Random Generation of Numpy & DataFrane using Pandas